-6 The number of studies that have done this is large, but see e.g. Himanshu (2007), Dubey and Thorat (2011) and Planning Commission (2012), and the references therein.
+&lt;sup>5 The number of studies that have done this is large, but see e.g. Himanshu (2007), Dubey and Thorat (2011) and Planning Commission (2012), and the references therein.

-measures like HCR and PGR do not take into account the inequality among the poor,7 but apart from this, the above approach suffers from certain limitations.
-First, considerable controversy exists over official poverty lines and there is widespread perception that these lines have been kept artificially low,8 implying that both the extent of poverty and rates of poverty reduction have been estimated incorrectly.
+measures like HCR and PGR do not take into account the inequality among the poor, but apart from this, the above approach suffers from certain limitations.
+First, considerable controversy exists over official poverty lines and there is widespread perception that these lines have been kept artificially low, implying that both the extent of poverty and rates of poverty reduction have been estimated incorrectly.
 Recent discussions have centred on the recommendations of the 2009 expert committee (the Tendulkar committee) appointed by the Indian government, which suggested new rural and urban poverty lines for various states.
 Several scholars (e.g. Suryanarayana 2011, Subramanian 2011) have persuasively argued that these lines are not based upon any coherent methodology.
 The Indian government has in a way acknowledged this, and has since appointed another committee to come up with new poverty lines.
-Given the above, it is not clear how much credence can be attached to poverty rates and rates of poverty reduction that are based upon such poverty lines, particularly since the rates of poverty reduction change if we vary the poverty lines even slightly.9
+Given the above, it is not clear how much credence can be attached to poverty rates and rates of poverty reduction that are based upon such poverty lines, particularly since the rates of poverty reduction change if we vary the poverty lines even slightly.

 Second, the policy stance in India on these issues has converged on "inclusion" or "inclusive growth."
-These terms have been defined vaguely and broadly, most economists seem to have interpreted them as growth that raises all incomes and is therefore poverty reducing (Balakrishnan 2012).
+These terms have been defined vaguely and broadly, and most economists seem to have interpreted them as growth that raises all incomes and is therefore poverty reducing (Balakrishnan 2012).
 An important policy document, viz., the draft approach paper to the latest (12th) national five-year plan defines inclusive growth as:

-7 So, regressive transfers (from a poorer person to a better off, but poor person) that keep the recipient poor will not matter.
+&lt;sup>6 So, regressive transfers (from a poorer person to a better off, but poor person) that keep the recipient poor will not make a difference to the measure of poverty.

-8 For an historical overview of the setting of poverty lines in the Indian context and the associated problems, see Subramanian (2011).
+&lt;sup>7 For an historical overview of the setting of poverty lines in the Indian context and the associated problems, see Subramanian (2011).

-9 For example, the Tendulkar committee's poverty lines at the all-India level for 2004-5 and 2009-10 for rural areas are Rs.
+&lt;sup>8 For example, the Tendulkar committee's poverty lines at the all-India level for 2004-5 and 2009-10 for rural areas are Rs.
 446.68 and Rs.
 672.88, respectively.
 Using these, we compute a poverty reduction rate of 1.602 percentage points per annum during the period 2004-5 to 2009-10.
 Increasing the poverty lines for 2009-10 by Rs.
 10 and Rs.
 20 and suitably adjusting the 2004-5 poverty lines would give poverty reduction rates of 1.574 and 1.816 percentage points per annum, respectively.
-Note that these are poverty reduction rates that (unlike poverty rates) could increase or decrease if we increase the poverty lines.
+Also see Kotwal et al. (2011).